Martex10/Lucas-Scheider-Freelance-Artist-website-/README.md

 # Lucas-Scheider-Freelance-Artist-website-
-first project -creating a web sight for an artist-
+first project -creating a website for an artist-